LeiZhao200221/Hcal-TB-analysis/Muon Analysis folder/Readme.md

 ---

-# pedestal_fix.py
+# 4. pedestal_fix.py

 ## Description
-This script refines pedestal values by performing a **second Gaussian fit** based on the initial standard deviation obtained from the **First Glance** step.
+This script refines pedestal values by performing another **Gaussian fit** based on the initial standard deviation obtained from the **First Glance** step.

 ## Notes
 - The new fit range is determined using the **standard deviation from the first fit**.